Mr-Quin/danmaku-anywhere/README.en.md

 #### Manual installation

-The version published to the store may not be the newest version.
-If you wish to use the version, you can install the extension manually.
+> [!NOTE]

-Download the [latest release](https://github.com/Mr-Quin/danmaku-anywhere/releases/latest) for your browser.
+> Installing from the store is recommended as it will automatically update the extension.
+But if you are unable to

-Extract the archive to a folder.
+> install from the store, you can install manually using the following steps.

-> [!IMPORTANT]
+1. Download the [latest release](https://github.com/Mr-Quin/danmaku-anywhere/releases/latest) for your browser.
-> This folder should not be deleted except to uninstall the extension.
+2. Extract the archive to a folder.
+This folder should not be deleted except to uninstall the extension.

-1. Goto the extensions page [chrome://extensions/](chrome://extensions/) and enable developer mode.
+3. Goto the extensions page [chrome://extensions/](chrome://extensions/) and enable developer mode.
-2. Click on "Load unpacked" and select the extracted folder
+4. Click on "Load unpacked" and select the extracted folder

-**To update**: Go to the extension page and click on the reload button after the new release is extracted
+5. To update, overwrite the folder with the newer release, then click on the "Reload" button on the extensions page.

 ### Firefox